 Triggering by UV radiation (UVB, UVA/PUVA) PUVA therapy and X-rays is well documented.

 Drug-induced BP shows great variability clinically.
-It may present as classic BP, exanthema exsudativum multiforme, or bullous drug exanthema.
-The skin lesions begin within weeks to months after the onset of drug use.
+It may present as classic BP, exanthema exsudativum multiforme, or bullous drug-induced exanthema.
+Skin lesions begin within weeks to months after the onset of drug use.
 Symptoms resolve after discontinuation of the drug.
-Serological and immunofluorescence microscopic findings are unchanged from classic BP.
+Serologic and immunofluorescence microscopic findings are unchanged from classic BP.

 Genetic predisposition to the disease is associated with the HLA-DQB1*0301 haplotype.

 Of note is the observation that cerebral apoplexy increases the incidence of bullous pemphigoid (Braun-Falco M 2018)

 ManifestationThis section has been translated automatically.